amellors/ms_homework_amellors/README.md

 - [ ] REPL like interface to interact with filesystem
 - [ ] Pushd & Popd
 - [ ] Move & Copy
+- [ ] Exceptions instead of logs to console for issues